dret/webconcepts/concepts/http-content-coding/aesgcm.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-content-coding/aesgcm"
 title:         "HTTP Content Coding: aesgcm"
+concept-name:  HTTP Content Coding
+concept-value: aesgcm
 description: "The \"aesgcm\" HTTP content coding indicates that a payload has been encrypted using Advanced Encryption Standard (AES) in Galois/Counter Mode (GCM) as identified as AEAD_AES_128_GCM in RFC 5116."
 ---